About the Community

 More than 80 inter/national awards and recognitions for our chapters this past year - including several best chapters of their organizations.
 Read the full list of awards here.

 Jordan is happy to be coming home to the fraternity/sorority community as the new director.
 She is a two time graduate of K-State with a B.S.
 Family Studies and Human Services, minor in American Ethnic Studies, and a M.S.
 Counseling and Student Development, concentration Higher Education Administration.
-She previously worked in the Center for Student Involvement, the Office of Fraternity and Sorority Life, and the Academic Achievement Center.
 She is an active member of the Association for Fraternity/Sorority Advisors and the Association of Fraternal Values and Leadership.
-Jordan enjoys spending family time with hubby Blair and baby Finn, has a bluetick coonhound named Lana, and can be found on Lucha's patio when the weather is nice.
+Jordan enjoys spending family time with hubby and two boys, on Lucha's patio when the weather is nice.